Timothy-Arnold/COVID-Image-Segmentation/README.md

 - Add a bit of data augmentation - random dimming
 - Cutting off corners using a circular mask
 - Flipping scans to all have the same orientation
+- use loss function which penalises false negatives more - BetaWeighted Dice Loss

 Ideas to try:

-- Use a different version of dice loss, to penalise false negatives more?
-- New architecture?

-TODOs
-- upscale the final mask later down the line, for slightly more accurate dice loss results
+- Upscale the final mask later down the line, for slightly more accurate dice loss results
 - Try more advanced architectures e.g. using attention mechanisms
-- For loss function for penalising false negatives more
 - Improve interpretability of model predictions, perhaps with SHAP or LIME